INPUTrrr0/CSC2542Project/README.md

 ## Tasks
 - Level 1 - Get wood: randomly generate few woods in the environment, just need to get one of them

-- Level 2 - Build plank: get a wood, and use the wood in the workbench to get the plank
+- Level 2 - Build plank: get a wood, and use the wood in the workbench to get the plank; Build bridge: get a wood and a iron, and use the workbench

 ## Reference